Cumengeite: Properties

 It is brittle and conchoidal, meaning it is easily breakable, and the fracture of it makes small, conchoidal fragments.
 It is an epitaxial mineral, which is a form of crystal growth.
 During the growth, the new crystalline layers are formed with at least one well-defined orientation.
 The crystal itself is pseudo-cubic, meaning its shape resembles that of a cube.
 When this uncommon mineral forms epitaxial overgrowths with boleite however, where the inner cubic core is boleite, and the outer protruding mineral which forms in triangular shape is cumengeite, the two mineral form a shape similar to a star.
 It has octahedral, "diamond-shaped" or cubo-octahedral crystals.
 It usually appears on the faces of boleite or pseudoboleite, as an intergrowth.
 It has dichroic attributes, which in this case means the mineral breaks up the light into different beams of different wavelengths, making the light passing through them break and come out in different colors.
 Cumengeite is soluble in HNO3.
 It mostly consists of lead (55.08%), chlorine (18.85%) and copper (16.09%), but otherwise it has oxygen (9.32%) and hydrogen (0.66%) in it.

 Mining

-Although it has several localities, the most significant one, whereit is a type locality is at the Boleo district, specifically at the Amelia mine in Mexico.
+Although it has several localities, the most significant one, where it is a type locality is at the Boleo district, specifically at the Amelia mine in Mexico.
 Til these days, that mine is the only one that had produced well-formed cumengeite crystals of any significance.
 Cumenge, the one who found the mineral also collected it from its type locality, Boleo.
 It appears in lead or copper deposits' secondary, oxidized zone.
 The mineral's smelter slag is immersed into the sea water, however this is an anthropogenic material and not a natural mineral.
-This sedimentary mineral is a rare collectors mineral, high-quality epitexial specimens are really valuable.
+This sedimentary mineral is a rare collectors mineral, high-quality epitaxial specimens are really valuable.